 In these markets, you can find cheap Chinese phone brands like Techno and Itel for $100-150 USD.
 For example, in one cellular store in Waterside, I was able to haggle a Techno phone with 4G LTE, 16 GB of storage, and dual SIM slots down to $150, although you can get it for cheaper.

 The general rule for foreigners in these markets is to start bargaining at 50% of the asking price.
-Remember that Liberia is a very poor country, though, so haggle a bit, but don’t get carried away.
+Remember that Liberia is a very poor country, though, so haggle a bit but don’t get carried away.

-As a result, buying a dual-SIM device will let you make and receive inexpensive local calls regardless of network.
+As a result, buying a dual-SIM device will let you make and receive inexpensive local calls regardless of the network.
 For more details, check out our article on buying a SIM card in Liberia.

 Online Services in Liberia

 If a wider selection of goods is what you are looking for, the Banjoo Super Store has virtually everything you could ask for.
-If you would like to send a gift or document across town, LIBdelivery has your back, and is getting into the food delivery business as well.
+If you would like to send a gift or document across town, LIBdelivery has your back, and it’s getting into the food delivery business as well.